-- share capital of the Company stated at its par value as specified in the Company's Articles of Association and entered in the court register, - share premium is stated in the proceeds from the issue of shares in the amount exceeding the par value of shares, less transaction costs related to public share issue, - reserve capital is created in relation to the Company's share based benefits for the members of the Company's Supervisory Board and Management Board and key employees of the Company.
-This capital is stated at fair value of granted share options, - other comprehensive income include actuarial profits and losses arising from the actuarial valuation of provisions for pensions and related benefits, - retained earnings comprising profit/(loss) distributions, undistributed profit/(loss), and net profit/(loss) for the reporting period to which given financial statements relate.
+- share capital of the Company stated at its par value as specified in the Company's Articles of Association and entered in the court register, - share premium is stated in the proceeds from the issue of shares in the amount exceeding the par value of shares, less transactions costs related to public share issue, - reserve capital is created in relation to the Parent Company's share based benefits for the members of the Parent Company's Supervisory Board and Management Board and key employees of the Parent Company.
+This capital is stated in fair value of granted share options, - other comprehensive income includes currency translation differences and actuarial profits and losses arising from the actuarial valuation of provisions for pensions and related benefits, - retained earnings comprising profit/(loss) distributions, undistributed profit/(loss), and net profit/(loss) for the reporting period to which given financial statements relate.